Your doctor might suggest this type of treatment if you’ve had an injury or illness that makes it hard to do daily

 - Get a splint or brace

-People of all ages get physical therapy.
+People of all ages benefit from physical therapy.
 It can treat a variety of health problems.

 What Is a Physical Therapist?

-These licensed health professionals get specific graduate training in physical therapy.
+These licensed health professionals engage in specific graduate training in physical therapy.
 You may hear them called PTs or physiotherapists.

 In most states, you can go directly to a physical therapist without a referral from your doctor.
 Or your doctor might prescribe it.
 Check your insurance policy to see if you need a prescription to cover the cost.

-If you have a serious illness or injury, a PT won’t take the place of your doctor.
-But he will work with your doctors and other health care professionals to guide treatments.
+If you have a serious illness or injury, a PT won’t take the place of other doctors, but they will work with your doctors and other health care professionals to guide treatments.
 You’ll feel better and you’ll be more likely to get back full function in the area being treated, and in most cases, faster than without the guidance of a PT.

 PTs often have assistants.
 They’re also trained to do many types of physical treatments.

 What Does a PT Do?

 At your first therapy session, your PT will examine and assess your needs.
-He’ll ask you questions about your pain or other symptoms, your ability to move or do everyday tasks, how well you sleep, and your medical history.
+They’ll ask you questions about your pain or other symptoms, your ability to move or do everyday tasks, how well you sleep, and your medical history.
 The objective is to determine a diagnosis of your condition, why you have the condition, including impairments that either caused or are a result of the condition then develop a plan of care to address each.